TeamStacks/hw4/README.md

 # Error Tracking

 please go to https://trackjs.com/.
-Enter the following username and password to see our error tracking:
+Enter the following email and password to see our error tracking:

-username: TeamStacks
+email: onlyschumi@163.com

 password: 12345671